lanl/scico/docs/source/advantages.rst

 the same code on a GPU rather than a CPU, and similar speed gains can sometimes also be obtained via JIT compilation.

 The figure below shows timing results obtained on a compute server with an Intel Xeon Gold 6230 CPU and NVIDIA GeForce RTX 2080 Ti GPU.
-It is interesting to note that for ``FiniteDifference`` the GPU provides no acceleration, while JIT provides more than an order of magnitude of speed improvement on both CPU and GPU.
-For ``DFT`` and ``Convolve``, significant JIT acceleration is limited to the GPU, which also provides significant acceleration over the CPU.
+It is interesting to note that for :class:`.FiniteDifference` the GPU provides no acceleration, while JIT provides more than an order of magnitude of speed improvement on both CPU and GPU.
+For :class:`.DFT` and :class:`.Convolve`, significant JIT acceleration is limited to the GPU, which also provides significant acceleration over the CPU.

 .. image:: /figures/jax-timing.png